Research Strategy & Management

 Upcoming Training & Events

-The Division of the Vice-President, Research & Innovation is hosting an upcoming webinar on the upcoming SSHRC IDG competition for the University of Toronto community.
-This session will feature a faculty panel of recent members of the IDG Merit Review Committee and successful IDG applicants.
-Panelists will provide a window into the adjudication process by sharingMore
+The Division of the Vice-President, Research & Innovation is hosting a webinar on the upcoming NSERC CREATE competition for the University of Toronto community.
+This session will feature a faculty panel comprised of recent members of the CREATE NSERC Review Committee.
+Panelists will provide a window into the adjudication process and will share their experiencesMore

 Relevant CRIS Programs & Resources